microsoft/dicom-server/docs/tutorials/use-dicom-web-standard-apis-with-c#.md

 ```c#
 DicomWebResponse response = await client.RetrieveStudyMetadataAsync(studyInstanceUid);
 ```
-Since all three files are part of the same study the response should contain the metadata for all three files.
-(Todo: how to validate this by user and response code).
+All three of the dcm files that we uploaded previously are part of the same study so the response should return the metadata for all 3 instances.
+Validate that the response has a status code of OK and that all the metadata is returned.

 ---
 ### Retrieve-all-instances-within-a-series